diegoparrilla/sidecart-site/quickstart.md

 {: refdef}

 To launch the SidecarT in CONFIGURATOR mode again, simply push the SELECT button for more than a second, wait for the Raspberry Pi Pico W to blink the 'F' in morse code and reset or power cycle your computer.
 It will boot again in CONFIGURATOR mode like in step 6.

+## Need help?

+Check out our [contact us](/contact) paeg if you have any questions or issues.
+We're happy to help!